 2 Tablespoons Grand Marnier liquor (optional)

-Vegetable oil, for frying (the amount you use will vary on the size of pan/pot)
+Vegetable oil, for frying (the amount you use will depend on the size of your frying vessel)

 To assemble the struffoli